-Screening for AA of the NPF was compiled by RPS on behalf of the DHPCLG in August 2017.
-It was concluded that the plan should be subject to Stage 2 Appropriate Assessment.
+Screening for AA of the NPF was compiled by RPS on behalf of the DEPARTMENT OF HOUSING, PLANNING AND LOCAL GOVERNMENT in August 2017.
+It was determined that the plan should be subject to Stage 2 Appropriate Assessment.
 See Chapter 5 for a summary of the screening stage, while the full Screening for Appropriate Assessment report is included in Appendix F.